Home Compare KKR vs ZURN.SW

 KKR & Co vs Zurich Insurance Group: Which Stock Looks Stronger in 2026?

-Zurich Insurance holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+Zurich Insurance holds the cleaner structural position, with the lead spread across growth and profitability.
 KKR does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — Zurich Insurance holds the more constructive position.
 That puts structure and market broadly in agreement — Zurich Insurance's lead looks more confirmed than conflicted.

-This is not just a one-metric split: both stability and valuation materially support the lead.
-Zurich Insurance Group AG leads by 21 points on the overall comparison score.
+This is not just a one-metric split: both growth and profitability materially support the lead.
+The overall score gap is 48 points in favour of Zurich Insurance Group AG.

 Trajectory Similarity